Viki-coding/Dungarvan-Health-Clinic/README.md

   ### BUGS
   **Known bugs**
-  On our Call back page we would like to click on the SUBMIT button and be redirected to a page to say Thank you for your reqest, we will be in touch shortly.
+  On our Call back page we would like to click on the SUBMIT button and be redirected to a page to say Thank you for your request, we will be in touch shortly.
 But we were unable to do this.

   **Solved Bugs**
   When running W3C CSS validator - it displayed the following message: